|

 the River Ness.
 The new landlady was Isabella Fraser, who was living in South Africa.
 The annual rent was now £19 and 19 shillings,

-and was collected by fraser's agent, a farmer called Alex Tolmie residing at Antfield, Dores.
+and was collected by Fraser's agent, a farmer called Alex Tolmie residing at Antfield, Dores.
 In addition to the rent, there

 was also an annual feu duty of £1, 13s to be paid.